kBashar/hawker/README.md

 3. The service should be resilient of restarts and other incidents
 4. A proxy service should be used to avoid bot detections
 5. At least three Newspaper should be scraped at first phase
+6. Write tests for all code
+7. Try to implement Test driven Development